SIGNA

 • See more information on the program here: https://www.semel.ucla.edu/peers/young-adults

-• Second SIGNA members enroll in SIGNA Launch, a group is based on the RealCareer™ Employability Skills Program, which uses hands-on activities as well as real-world applications to teach soft skills, from communication and interpersonal skills to time management and responsibility.
+• SIGNA Launch for second year or SIGNA members further in their academic career.
+This group uses the RealCareer™ Employability Skills Program.
+This curriculum uses hands-on activities as well as real-world applications to teach internship and employment soft skills, from communication and interpersonal skills to time management and responsibility.
 See more information on the program here: https://www.realityworks.com/product/realcareer-employability-skills-program/

 Enrollment in the SIGNA program includes a year-long membership with the following components:

-When a member first joins SIGNA, they will complete a full executive functioning and communication evaluation from a HESP graduate student.
-They will receive the initial report as well as a progress report at the end of each semester summarizing their goals and achievements of that semester.
+When a member first joins SIGNA, they will complete a full executive function and social communication evaluation from a SIGNA Communication Coach (HESP SLP graduate student).
+The SIGNA student will receive the initial assessment report as well as a progress report at the end of each semester.
+The progress report summarizes their goals and achievements of that semester.

 Weekly group meetings